petaly-labs/petaly/README.md

 The target file format is specified through connector_type: csv.

 The initial data is loaded into the output folder defined in the petaly.ini file.
-The destination_file_dir defines the final directory after download the data in the output folder first.
+The destination_dir defines the final directory after download the data in the output folder first.

 ```